Tobargy/sd_plugin_batch_process/README.md

 # Adjusted Batch Processor for Substance Designer (Based on sd_plugin_tuto)
 ## Project Origin
-This porject is a fork/derivative of the original work by HuangJuanLR. https://github.com/HuangJuanLR/sd_plugin_tuto
+This project is a fork/derivative of the original work by HuangJuanLR. https://github.com/HuangJuanLR/sd_plugin_tuto

 ## Key Features of This Version